 Celebrating and awarding women in STEM field, who have done amazing work and are our role models for future generations.

-Above all, they don’t appear in newspaper, they were never nominated for an award and let alone received the Nobel price.
+They don’t appear in newspapers, they were never nominated for an award and let alone received the Nobel prize.

 - This award is only for women